 Try our tax waste calculator to see how much you could be losing unnecessarily in tax.
 Search for your local financial adviser or accountant here.

-Questions you might like to ask an IFA or accountant…
+Questions you might like to ask a financial adviser or accountant:

 - If I’ve been paying too much tax, can I get it back?

 - How can I plan to reduce the taxes I have to pay?